USA Hemorrhoid Centers

 Hemorrhoids are swollen blood vessels in the rectum or under the skin surrounding the anus.
 Where they form determines whether they are external or internal hemorrhoids.

 Although both types of hemorrhoids have the same cause, they can produce different symptoms.
-There are also varying treatments for internal vs. external hemorrhoids
+There are also varying treatments for internal vs. external hemorrhoids.

 Understanding the differences can help you determine what to do next and when to see a hemorrhoid specialist.
 This guide will answer all your questions about how internal and external hemorrhoids differ, including symptoms and treatment options.

-Schedule a Consultation Now
+Schedule A Consultation Now

 What Are Hemorrhoids?